THinnerichs/DTI-VOODOO/ideas/ideas.md

 ## TODO

-1. Maybe check for some other chemical features for nodes for PPI graph
-2. Check some better fitting data for drugs -> e.g. SMILES and learn from them
+1. Get SMILES for drugs
+2. Get sequences for proteins
+3. Build DeepgoPlus and unsupervised representation learning model and predictor

-3. Add best filter feature to node features
+5. Add best filter feature to node features
-4. Add upsampling to data handling
+6. Add upsampling to data handling
-5. Write draft for paper -> Put all ideas in there ask Robert for more
+7. Write draft for paper -> Put all ideas in there ask Robert for more
-6. Check performance of filters -> Copy approach from dti\_predictor.py
+8. Check performance of filters -> Copy approach from dti\_predictor.py

 Questions for Robert: